electronstudio/sdl2gdx/BUILDING.md

 If your distro doesn't have an up to date version of SDL or you get errors, you can build it yourself from source:

 ```
-./configure CFLAGS="-fPIC -include src/force_link_glibc_2.5.h" CPPFLAGS="-fPIC -include src/force_link_glibc_2.5.h"
+./configure CFLAGS="-fPIC -include src/force_link_glibc_2.5.h" CPPFLAGS="-fPIC -include src/force_link_glibc_2.5.h" --disable-audio --disable-render --disable-power --disable-filesystem --disable-video
 make ; sudo make install
 ```

-If you want to make the binaries smaller you can disable parts of SDL you don't need with configure flags.
-(We only make use of Joystick, GameController and Events systems).
-However this is not tested.
 The glibc header is to allow it work on older versions of glibc than the one currently installed.

 ## Windows (cross-compiled on Linux/MacOS) build dependencies